AI prompts

 ## Overview

 Verifiers is a library of modular components for creating RL environments and training LLM agents.
+Environments built with Verifiers can be used directly as LLM evaluations, synthetic data pipelines, or agent harnesses for any OpenAI-compatible model endpoint, in addition to RL training.
 Verifiers includes an async GRPO implementation built around the `transformers` Trainer, is supported by `prime-rl` for large-scale FSDP training, and can easily be integrated into any RL framework which exposes an OpenAI-compatible inference client.
-In addition to RL training, Verifiers can be used directly for building LLM evaluations, creating synthetic data pipelines, and implementing agent harnesses.

 Full documentation is available [here](https://verifiers.readthedocs.io/en/latest/).